-- From the navigation panel, go to General > Network Map tab. - 2.
-On the Network Map screen, select the Clients icon to display your network client's information. - 3.
-To block a client's access to your network, select the client and click the open lock icon.
+- 1. From the navigation panel, go to General > Network Map tab. - 2.
+On the Network Map screen, select the Client Status icon to display your network client's information. - 3.
+To block a client's access to your network, select the client and click block.